polyphony-chat/docs/docs/Protocol Specifications/core.md

 Polling a REST endpoint is inherently inefficient and therefore should only be done with a high interval, ranging from a few minutes to a few days.
 If a client requires information more often than that, then a WebSocket connection should be considered.

+### 3.3 HTTP

+HTTP/1.1 is the minimum required version that polyproto servers and clients must implement.
+Implementing HTTP/2 and HTTP/3 is strongly recommended for all use cases, as both versions of the protocol introduce significant performance improvements over HTTP/1.1 with HTTP/3 reducing latency and improving performance the most, especially over lossy networks.

+Future versions of the polyproto specification may mandate the implementation of HTTP/2.

+### 3.4 Internet Protocol (IP)

+Support for both versions 4 and 6 of the Internet Protocol (IPv4 and IPv6) is mandatory for polyproto client and server software.
+Real-world availability of both versions of the Internet Protocol in polyproto should happen on a best-effort basis.

+!!! example "Explanation"

+    We do not mandate that access to a polyproto server must be possible over both IPv4 and IPv6 as most of the world is not sufficiently IPv6 capable.
+We do, however, mandate that software written to support polyproto must be capable of handling traffic over both IPv4 and IPv6, should both versions of the Internet Protocol be available to the software at runtime.

 ## 4. Federated identity